meowdding/catharsis/docs/armor_models/index.md

 Similarly to item models you can also declare it for skyblock ids i.e. `assets/skyblock/catharsis/armors/<id>.json`.

-Armor models support some of the same model types as item models such as `minecraft:condition` and `minecraft:range_dispatch` as well as armor specific ones such as `catharsis:texture`.
+Armor models support some of the same model types as item models such as `minecraft:condition` and `minecraft:range_dispatch` as well as armor specific ones such as `catharsis:texture` or `catharsis:model`.

 ## Json format